FidelityInternational/cicimages-tools/exercises/IaC/ansible/templating/README.md

-The following example declares a simple template contains an expression that referrences  the `template_variable` variable.
+The following example declares a simple template contains an expression that references  the `template_variable` variable.
 In this case the `template_variable` resolves to the assigned value of "World" which was set in the `vars:` section of the task.

 ```YAML